halforbit/data-stores/readme.md

 Data Stores is available as a constellation of Nuget packages, broken up primarily by third party dependency requirements.

-The `Halforbit.DataStores` package is required, and includes Local Storage, JSON, and GZIP capabilities.
+The `Halforbit.DataStores` package is required, and includes Local Storage, FTP, JSON, and GZIP capabilities.

 Include any other packages with the functionality you desire: